w2vy/FluxVault/README.md

 In the Node enter the command:

+mkdir /tmp/node
-./vault.py Node --port 39898 --vault localhost --dir temp/ quotes.txt readme.txt
+./vault.py Node --port 39898 --vault localhost --dir /tmp/node quotes.txt readme.txt

 Where 39898 is TCP port that will be used and localhost is the Domain name (or IP) that the Vault resides and the files will be stored in ./temp/